-Description - Helios Outdoor Decking Tiles are the perfect solution to complete your outdoor oasis.
-Durably constructed, these tiles are made from recycled materials, so you can feel confident in your sustainable decision.
-Helios deck tiles never need to be painted, sealed, or sanded, so you can spend more time having fun outdoors and loving your new floors, not putting in work.
-Composite deck flooring is also resistant to fading, insect damage, and scratching so you can enjoy all that your new space has to offer.
+Description - Helios Outdoor Decking Tiles are the perfect addition to your outdoor oasis.
+Durably constructed, these tiles are made from recycled materials, and are low-maintenance as they never need to be painted, sealed, or sanded.
+Composite deck flooring is also resistant to fading, insect damage, and scratching so you can spend more time having fun outdoors.

 Material – Eco-friendly construction made with a mixture of bamboo and glue composite.

 Size – 12" x 12" (11.5" x 11.5" interlocking size).

 Recommended Uses – Helios Deck Tiles are recommended for a variety of applications, such as outdoor decking, patio tiles, shower flooring, pool decking, hot tub walk-off tiles, boat flooring, and more.

 In Stock - Ships between Sep 20 - 21